-Boston weather in March marks the transition between winter and spring - and the ride isn't always smooth!
+Boston weather in March marks the transition between winter and spring - so get ready for a wild ride!

-If you're visiting Boston this month, be prepared for extremes - snow, ice, balmy almost-hot days, ripping high winds - and everything in between.
+If you're visiting Boston this month, prepare for extremes - snow, ice, balmy almost-hot days, ripping high winds - and everything in between.

 Obviously, if you're planning a trip to Boston in March, packing can pose some challenges.
-Your task will be much easier if you plan to dress in layers.
+Your task will be much easier and you'll be happier once you're here if you plan to dress in layers.

-Despite the weather - and sometimes because of it - March is actually a great time to visit Boston.
+Despite the weather - and sometimes because of it - March is actually a great time for your visit to Boston.

 Boston hotels still offer reasonably low rates in March.

-Plenty of indoor concerts, Bruins and Celtics games, and theatre provide ways to keep warm if the weather turns cold.
+Plenty of indoor concerts, Bruins and Celtics games, and Theatre District shows provide ways to keep warm if the weather turns cold.

 Skiing enthusiasts will find plenty of snow on slopes at nearby New England ski areas and resorts if Boston seems too balmy.

-If you're planning a Boston visit during March, take a look at average temperatures before you start packing - as well as the record highs and record lows:
+If you're planning a Boston visit during March, take a look at average temperatures for the month - as well as the record highs and record lows: